gregsdennis/QuantumChess/README.md

 ## Some other notes

 I feel that this app properly models the quantum nature of the game.
-We had explored the idea of just maintaining and calculatingn probabilities, but we determined that there are cases where this wouldn't suffice.
+We had explored the idea of just maintaining and calculating probabilities, but we determined that there are cases where this wouldn't suffice.

 Suppose we have in our board space a board that has a white pawn at **C4** at a 25% probability and a black rook at **C1** also at a 25% probability.
 We want to move the rook to **C5**.
 If we just look at probabilities, then there's a 6.25% probability that the rook will be blocked.
 But in the _actual_ quantum board space, the rook's 25% and the pawns 25% may be completely disjoint.
 This would mean that there's a 100% chance that the rook would move _in the boards that had the rook there_ because there's no board where the rook would be blocked.
 This can't be modeled with mere probabilities, so we have to track each board.